 While this data-harvesting business model thrived unchecked for a long time, its externalities and impacts are increasingly visible.
 From discriminatory ads on housing and job markets, to domestic and foreign interference in elections and untraceable money flowing into politics online, the consequences are tangible.
 We cannot undo the result of the Brexit referendum or the interference in the elections in Kenya.
 But we can, or rather the EU can, help combat the pernicious online advertising ecosystem.

-The European Union is reaching a new crossroad as it launches a new legislative package tomorrow.
+The European Union is reaching a new crossroad as it launched a new legislative package.
 The European Parliament’s Legal Affairs Committee (JURI) recently adopted a report on the upcoming Digital Services Act calls for regulating targeted advertising, including a phase-out leading to a prohibition.
 Access Now fully supports calls for better regulation of online advertisement.
 Some practices may require a ban while others may not, but before moving forward, we need to unpack the online advertising techniques that create societal harm.

 Behavioural targeting: shadow actors crafting the rules of the game